 If you want 100% out of your training and not just 90%, I would have some bands on hand for when you need them.

 Kettlebells have risen in popularity dramatically over the past 10 years.
 Some of it is just hype primarily driven from the CrossFit community, but plenty of it is legitimate performance enhancement.

-The best place to start here would be a 20-35lbs KB, this size will have the greatest variation capability within our programming.
-And for our youth athletes, it would be wise to drop this down to 10-20lbs.
+The best place to start here would be a kettlebell in the range of 10-20 lbs for youth athletes, and 20-35 lbs for players 15+ years old.
+This size will have the greatest variation capability within our programming.

 Get kettlebells from Rogue here.